Nickelodeon (Latin America): Nick Jr.

-Nick Jr. is a cable television channel in Latin America owned by Viacom that was launched in July 2008 as a 24-hour channel.
-Aimed at preschool audience.
+Nick Jr. is a cable television channel in Latin America owned by Paramount that was launched in July 2008 as a 24-hour channel aimed at preschool audience.
 Originally, it was a block on Nickelodeon from 1997 to 2017.

 Nicktoons

-On January 29, 2013, it was announced that a Nicktoons channel would launch in Latin America.
-It started airing on February 4, 2013, on television providers Cablevisión, Megacable and Cablecom.

-The channel was replaced by the US feed of NickMusic in many cable providers by the end of 2020 and later was shut down as of December 2020.
+On 29 January 2013, it was announced that a Nicktoons channel would launch in Latin America.
+It started airing on 4 February 2013 on television providers Cablevisión, Megacable and Cablecom.
+In September 2020, the channel was replaced by the American feed of NickMusic in many cable providers until the channel space was shut down in December 2020.

 NickMusic

-NickMusic starting simulcasting their US feed on September 1, 2020, replacing VH1 MegaHits and Nicktoons in select Latin America countries.
+NickMusic started simulcasting their US feed on 1 September 2020, replacing VH1 MegaHits and Nicktoons in select Latin American countries.
 The first music video played on the channel was "Dynamite" by BTS.
+On 8 October 2025, Paramount announced that NickMusic would close in Latin America on 31 December 2025, due to the company's global restructuring policy.

 TeenNick

 TeenNick (formerly Nick 2) is a commercial-free secondary channel of Nickelodeon.
-It replaced Nick 2 on September 14, 2020.
+It replaced Nick 2 on 14 September 2020.
+On 8 October 2025, Paramount announced that TeenNick would close along with Paramount Network, NickMusic and the MTV thematic channels (MTV 80s, MTV 00s, MTV Hits, MTV Live and Club MTV) in Latin America on 31 December 2025, due to the company's global restructuring policy.